Oh, Obamacare, we hardly knew ye.

 - Guaranteed issue and community rating: in order to boost coverage for everyone, nobody can be denied coverage because of their age, gender, health risk, pre-existing conditions, lifetime costs, etc. as was commonly practice prior to the law’s enactment.
 And you are no longer individually rated for premiums – you are bucketed into an age and geography rating.

-- Subsidies: in order to encourage participation and help pay for insurance, the ACA offers subsidies for monthly premiums on the health care exchanges for households with income up to 400% of the U.S. poverty line.
+- Subsidies: in order to encourage participation and help pay for insurance, the ACA offers subsidies for monthly premiums on the health care exchanges for households with income up to 400% of the U.S. poverty line (aka the federal poverty level, or FPL).
 These subsidies are tied to yearly premium changes as well.

 The combination of these three components has been metaphorically compared to a 3-legged stool.
 Remove one of the legs, and the stool will fall.
 The individual mandate is not popular, but it’s absolutely necessary.
 Without a strong individual mandate, healthy people would not join the insurance pool, and premiums would skyrocket.
 Without subsidies, premiums would remain unaffordable for many.
 And without guaranteed issue and community ratings, private insurers could drop participants at any time or use discriminatory pricing.